Ninjonik/rollup-starter-app/README.md

 # rollup-starter-app

-This repo contains a bare-bones example of how to create an application using Rollup, including importing a module from `node_modules` and converting it from CommonJS.
+This repo contains a bare-bones example and test of transpiling the most recent JavaScript features into the Edge Legacy version 18.

 *See also https://github.com/rollup/rollup-starter-lib*